citelao/sensible/_coffee_shop/4-hackers.md

 But that's not the whole answer.
 You are targeted, but this is almost entirely because these criminals target as many people as they can **as cheaply as they can** *or* because they focus on high value targets (like companies) to **steal many people's data at once**.
 These hackers are probably not interested in your cookie recipes---or even your salacious photos!
 They want your money, and they want it quickly.
 They don't have the time to waste on you specifically.

-It is also hard to steal money.
+It is also hard to lose money to online theft.
 Even if everything goes right for hackers, federal law can often protect you---and you can get your money back.

 Unfortunately, some people must also defend against a different sort of hacker: a targeted hacker.
 If you know you are a target---since you have an abusive ex, since you are a political dissident, or since you are an important CEO, for example---you may need to worry about other threats.